What We Do

 — BOOK AN APPOINTMENT

-This appointment takes place in person, after about 10 weeks, giving you time to get used to the treatment and note how things have improved.
+This appointment takes place in person, after 2-3 months, giving you time to get used to the treatment and note how things have improved.
 We will review how you are feeling and may suggest further blood tests or investigations if you need them.
 We may also adjust the treatment.

 You will be able to contact us before your follow-up appointment, should you have any concerns.